Kentheson/CIDR-Notation-Tutorial/README.md

  ### [CIDR Notation YouTube Demonstration](https://youtu.be/BSHLd8JC-TA)

 <h2>Description</h2>
 This is an in depth Tutorial explaining CIDR Notation.
+There is also a link to my Youtube channel above, explaining CIDR Notation.
 <br />

 <h2>Definition</h2>